-Academic standing will be assessed on the basis of a sessional grade point average (GPA).
+Academic standing will be assessed on the basis of a grade point average (GPA).
 Students are expected to maintain a GPA of at least 5.0.
 Students who do not maintain this level of academic performance may be permitted to continue under Academic Warning or may be required to withdraw.

-A review of academic performance is conducted for each student at the end of each Winter Session and Intersession.
+A review of academic performance is conducted for each student at the end of each Fall/Winter and Spring/Summer period.

-The assignment and reassignment of categories of academic standing are based on a student's performance in a minimum of $\bigstar 9$ .
-If, at the time of review, the student has attempted fewer than $\bigstar 9$ since the last assignment of a category of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.
+The assignment and reassignment of categories of academic standing are based on a student's performance in a minimum of \bigstar 9.
+If, at the time of review, the student has attempted fewer than \bigstar 9 since the last assignment of a category of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.

-(3) Sessional Grade Point Average
+(3) Grade Point Average

-The Grade Point Average refers to the sessional GPA and is defined by the following formula:
+The Grade Point Average is defined by the following formula:

-GPA= sum of (grade x units of course weight) sum of units of course weight
+GPA= sum of (grade x units of course weight)